LasariiaL/DataVizByLaura/FinalProject_P2.md

 # User research
 ## Target audience
-The target audience for this project includes flood-prone community and thier leaders, architects, urban planners, and policymakers.
+The target audience for this project includes flood-prone communities and thier leaders, architects, urban planners, and policymakers.
 To identify representative individuals, I utilized professional networks, academic contacts, and online communities.
 I reached out to professionals with diverse backgrounds and experiences to ensure a comprehensive perspective on the topic.

 ## Interview script
 Text here!